-One of the most happening vacation spots, located six miles west of Yankton in South Dakota, Lewis and Clark Recreation Area deserves every bit of recognition and popularity it receives.
-You can spend days at this 864 acres of resort park hiking, swimming, camping, boating, biking and getting lost in its secluded natural wilderness.
+As one of the most happening vacation spots in South Dakota, Lewis and Clark Recreation Area deserves every bit of recognition and popularity it receives.
+You can spend days at this 864 acres of resort park hiking, swimming, camping, boating, biking, and getting lost in its secluded natural wilderness.

 RV Rentals in Lewis and Clark Recreation Area